boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ![After adding column](/static/assets/visualizing-data/visualization-widgets/images/grid/configured-widgets.png)

-> **NOTE:**  1000 records are displayed by default for the optimized Grid rendering performance (100 records in mobile view) and then additional rows will be scrolled virtually on-demand.
+> **NOTE:**  By default, 1000 records are displayed for optimized Grid rendering performance (100 records in mobile view), and additional rows will be scrolled virtually on-demand.

-> **NOTE:**  If any of the Grid columns have conditional formatting, bar template, or KPI applied only 100 records will be fetched by default and then scrolled on-demand.
+> **NOTE:**  If any of the Grid columns have conditional formatting, bar template, or KPI applied, only 100 records will be fetched by default and then scrolled on-demand.

 #### Hidden column section

-You can drag and drop the elements to `Hidden Columns` if required.
-Based on the hidden column elements, the values will be shown in grid widget.
+If required, you can drag and drop elements to `Hidden Columns`.
+Based on the hidden column elements, the values will be shown in the grid widget.

 ![Hidden column configuration](/static/assets/visualizing-data/visualization-widgets/images/grid/hidden-column.png)

 ### Step 3(Optional): Settings menu options

-You can `Rename,` `filter,` `format,` and `sort` the data displayed in the widget from the settings menu options.
-To open the `settings menu,` click the `settings icon.`
+You can `Rename`, `filter`, `format`, and `sort` the data displayed in the widget from the settings menu options.
+To open the `settings` menu, click the s`ettings icon`.

 ![Settings](/static/assets/visualizing-data/visualization-widgets/images/grid/settings-click.png)

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+The configured field names can be edited using the `Rename` option provided in the settings menu.

 ![Rename](/static/assets/visualizing-data/visualization-widgets/images/grid/rename-menu.png)

 #### Changing the aggregation type

-You can change the aggregation type of the measure section from the settings menu as shown in the following screenshot.
+You can change the aggregation type of the measure section from the settings menu, as shown in the following screenshot.
 Refer to [this section](/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details.

 ![Aggregation type](/static/assets/visualizing-data/visualization-widgets/images/grid/aggregation-type.png)

 #### Filtering data

-You can use the filters to change the values by selecting the `Filter` option.
+You can use filters to change the values by selecting the `Filter` option.
 For more details, refer to the [Measure filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column) and [dimension filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Filter option](/static/assets/visualizing-data/visualization-widgets/images/grid/filter-option.png)